m4sterbunny/rtd-gcp-cloud/source/pages/storage.rst

 Cache
 -----

-While cache is an in-memory store with high-speed access it can't be considered storage as suck, because it does not persist if the machine is shut down.
+While cache is an in-memory store with high-speed access it can't be considered storage as such, because it does not persist if the machine is shut down.

 It is possible to save cache contents to a persistent storage solution at intervals, but the recovery point would not be the same as the shutdown point.